gs-rezaem/cfgsync/tmp/contrib-model.md

 ## In == Out
 When the incoming contributor code is licensed under the same license as the outgoing artifacts, the model is called "In == Out" (
-The Linux kernel used to be under this model, but after the legal wranglings with [SCO](http://lkml.iu.edu/hypermail/linux/kernel/0405.2/1301.html), they adopted a "In == out with DCO" (described below) model.
+The Linux kernel used to be under this model, but after the legal wrangling with [SCO](http://lkml.iu.edu/hypermail/linux/kernel/0405.2/1301.html), they adopted a "In == out with DCO" (described below) model.